Ephemeral persistence features and the stability of filtered chain complexes: Vietoris-Rips FCCs and an Improved Stability Result

 The matching distance between the verbose barcodes of two Vietoris-Rips FCCs of finite metric spaces is infinite if the underlying metric spaces have different cardinality.
 As a consequence, the matching distance between verbose barcodes of Vietoris-Rips FCCs is not stable under the Gromov-Hausdorff distance $\dgh$, since $\dgh$ between any two bounded metric spaces is always finite.

 We overcome the above problem by incorporating the notion of tripods.
-A \emph{tripod} between two sets $X$ and $Y$ is a pair of surjections from another set $Z$ to $X$ and $Y$ respectively, cf. \cite{memoli2017distance}.
-We will express this by the diagram

-See \textsection \ref{sec:gh} for the notion of distortion $\dis(R)$ of $R$ and how the Gromov-Hausdorff distance can be obtained via finding the infimum of $\dis(R)$ over all tripods $R$.
+Recall from Section \ref{sec:preliminaries} the distortion $\dis(R)$ of a tripod $R$ and how the Gromov-Hausdorff distance can be obtained via finding the infimum of $\dis(R)$ over all tripods $R$.

-Through tripods, we can pull back two metric spaces $X$ and $Y$ (with possibly different cardinalities) into a common space $Z$, and then compare (via the matching distance) the barcodes of the FCCs induced by the respective pullbacks; see Definition \ref{def:pb db}.
-For each degree $k,$ we call the resulting distance the \emph{pullback bottleneck distance} between verbose barcodes and denote it by $\hatdb\left( \caB_{\Ver,k}(X), \caB_{\Ver,k}(Y)\right)$.
-We apply the same strategy to define what we call the \emph{pullback interleaving distance} between Vietoris-Rips FCCs (written as $\hatdi\left( \left( \CR_*(X),\ell^{X} \right) ,\left( \CR_*(Y),\ell^{Y} \right) \right)$): use tripods to pull back spaces to a common space and compare the interleaving distance of the FCCs induced by the respective pullbacks; see Definition \ref{def:pb di}.
+In Section \ref{sec:pb di and pb db}, through tripods, we can pull back two metric spaces $X$ and $Y$ (with possibly different cardinalities) into a common space $Z$, and then compare (via the matching distance) the barcodes of the FCCs induced by the respective pullbacks; see Definition \ref{def:pb db}.
+For each degree $k,$ we call the resulting distance the \emph{pullback bottleneck distance} and denote it by $\pbdbk{k}{X}{Y}$.
+We apply the same strategy to define what we call the \emph{pullback interleaving distance}, written as $\pbdi{X}{Y}$: use tripods to pull back spaces to a common space and compare the interleaving distance between the FCCs induced by the respective pullbacks; see Definition \ref{def:pb di}.